anttti/webbidevaus-analytics/README.md

 # Webbidevaus Analytics function

-A Netlify function that fetches Webbidevaus analytics from Google Firestore and sends a digest to a Telegram bot.
+A serverless function that fetches Webbidevaus analytics from Google Firestore and sends a digest to a Telegram bot.
+Deployed to Vercel.